NimbleBrainInc/mcp-registry/CONTRIBUTING.md

 - Follow [Semantic Versioning](https://semver.org/)
 - Update version when making breaking changes
 - Never use `latest` as a version

-### Documentation

-Include in your server repository:
-- Clear README with usage examples
-- API documentation for all tools
-- Environment variable descriptions
-- Docker usage instructions

 ## Questions?